 |Open In adds a toolbar button to your browser which allows you to open the current page in another browser of choice.
 A context menu item is also appended when right-clicking over links.
 This item allows you to open links in other browsers.|

 - Open current page in another browser

 - Supports Firefox, Opera, Chrome, Yandex, Safari, Internet Explorer, and Microsoft edge as the destination browser

 What is "Open In" extension and how does it work?

-"Open In" aims to provide a simple solution to open links by another browser as simple as clicking a toolbar button.
+"Open In" aims to provide a simple solution to open links in another browser as simple as clicking a toolbar button.
 These set of extensions allow you to basically transfer any link in Chrome, Opera, and Firefox browsers to another browser of choice.
-Currently link opening supports Firefox, Opera, Safari, Yandex, Microsoft edge, and Internet Explorer.
+Currently, link opening supports Firefox, Opera, Safari, Yandex, Microsoft edge, and Internet Explorer.

 - Open In Firefox:

 - Open In Chrome:

 How does "Open In" extension work?